isonic1/appium-workshop/Appium Windows Installation Instructions.md

 * Select Target: Android 6.0 API Level 23
 * For Intel PC's.
 	* Select CPU/ABI: Intel Atom (x86)
-* For AMD PC's.
-	* Select CPU/ABI: ARM (armeabi-v7a)
 * Select Skin: Skin with dynamic hardware controls
 * Select Emulation Options: Use Host GPU
 * The setup should look like [this](https://dl.dropboxusercontent.com/u/210767372/emulator%20setup.PNG) for Intel computers.
-* The setup should look like [this](https://dl.dropboxusercontent.com/u/210767372/emulator%20setup%20amd.PNG) for AMD computers.
 * Click OK
 * Highlight EM1 in AVD menu and click Start and then Launch.
 * For Intel PC's.